ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 Since we don''t want the Publisher to await the delayed delivery, we stack `.SoftFireAndForget()` and `.Delay()`.

 #### `.Concurrent()`
-Handles up to X messages in parallel.
-This decorator is as much a limiting as a parallelizing.
-The decorator will handle X concurrent messages, queueing (FIFO) those not being handled.
+Parallelizes the message handling to a maximum of X messages concurrently.
+Messages that arrive to `.Concurrent()` are queued and handled as soon as possible, in a FIFO (first in first out) manner.
+`.Concurrent()` both parallelizes and limits parallelism to the defined level.
+If you use `.Concurrent(20)` to send e-mails, it will send 20 e-mails concurrently, and it will not allow sending more than 20 e-mails concurrently.

+Why?
-For instance, you usually get a lot higher throughput, handling multiple concurrent messages when the handlers do I/O (read/write to disk, network calls etc.).
+You usually get a lot higher throughput, handling multiple concurrent messages when the handlers do I/O (read/write to disk, seneding e-mails, calling web services, web apis, sending data to an Azure service bus, etc.).
+Often there is also a threshold where too much parallelism degrades performance.
+Sending 20 e-mails concurrently is likely much faster than 1, but sending 100 e-mails concurrently may put too much pressure on the SMTP server and can be slower than 20.

-`.Concurrent()` will keep the feedback chain which will make the caller await until the message is handled, and exceptions thrown pass right back to the caller.
+`.Concurrent()` will keep the feedback chain which will allow the caller to await until the message is handled.
+Exceptions thrown pass right back to the caller.
-This makes `.Retry()` work properly both before and after `.Concurrent()`.
-See examples.
+This makes decorators like `.Retry()` work properly both before and after `.Concurrent()`.
+See the examples.

-If you do not need the feedback to pass through `.Concurrent()`, you can use `.ConcurrentFireAndForget()`, which is a little bit quicker.
+If you do not need the feedback chain, you can use `.ConcurrentFireAndForget()`, which has slightly smaller execution footprint
-You usually stack `.Concurrent()` with `.SoftFireAndForget()` to prevent message publishers to wait if there are a lot of messages in the queue.

 ##### Overloads
 ```csharp